tosokr/tosokr.github.io/_posts/2022-01-04-building-aks-baseline-part-4.md

 # Overview

 AAD Pod Identity is an open-source project hosted on [Github](https://github.com/Azure/aad-pod-identity).
-In preview, there is available managed add-on that you can enable for your AKS cluster which will provide you with the same functionality.
+In preview, a managed add-on is available that you can enable for your AKS cluster, which will provide you with the same functionality.
 However, this add-on will never transition to General Availability because Microsoft is working on a V2 version.

 Never use fixed credentials within pods or container images, as they are at risk of exposure or abuse.
 Instead, assign a Managed Identity to pods to automatically request access to resources using a central Azure AD identity solution.
 AAD Pod Identity enables Kubernetes applications to access cloud resources securely with Azure Active Directory.
-In addition to the security benefit, Managed Identities are using long lived tokens, and can handle Azure AD hiccups of minimum 12 hours.
+In addition to the security benefit, Managed Identities uses long-lived tokens and can handle Azure AD hiccups between 12 and  24 hours.

 # How it works?